katattakd/dotfiles/README.md

 git clone https://github.com/katattakd/dotfiles
 cd dotfiles

-# Update mirrorlist, so that packages will download faster.
-This should be run every few months or so.
-sudo pacman-mirrors -f 0

 # Install/updates packages, and remove those that aren't necessary.
 # This also performs maintenance tasks and can be used to upgrade the system.
 sh sync_package_tree.sh